losizm/little-security/README.md

 ### Security in Action

-The following script demonstrates how read/write access to an in-memory cache could be regulated.
+The following script demonstrates how read/write access to an in-memory cache could be implemented.
 We won't discuss any of its details: It's provided merely to highlight a simple use case.
 See inline comments for notable bits of code.

 ```scala
 import little.security.{ Permission, SecurityContext, UserSecurity }